jkueh/minikube-shenanigans/README.md

-# Jordan's Minikube Bootstrapping Tool™
+# Jordan's Local Kubernetes Guide
+*Powered by Minikube*

 Minikube allows you to create a simple Kubernetes cluster on your local machine, to allow you to deploy applications with `kubectl`.